Thank you for reading our post, please rate this article at the end.

 The Mudskippers can survive on land for most of their lives.
 Amphibious fish have blood vessels close to the skin’s surface, making it easier for them to absorb oxygen into their bloodstream.
 This enables them to spend most of their lives outside of water.

-Mudskippers have pectoral fins on their bodies that look and work like legs.
+Mudskippers have pectoral fins that look and function like legs.
 They help them “skip” across muddy surfaces and even climb low branches.

-Their skin is adapted to muddy surfaces from birth, so they have adopted this breathing system through their skin.
+Their skin is adapted to muddy surfaces from birth, so they have evolved this breathing system.

 Snakehead Fish